sandrods/odf-report/README.md

 #### Fields

 It's just an upcase sentence, surrounded by brackets.
-It will be replaced for wathever value you supply.
+It will be replaced by the value you supply.

 In the folowing example: